-Hundreds of colleges and universities offer a Communication major, but IIT students in Communication have the distinct advantage of studying alongside students in engineering, architecture, science, and business.
+Hundreds of colleges and universities offer a communication major, but Illinois Tech students in communication have the distinct advantage of studying alongside students in engineering, architecture, science, and business.
 In this environment, you will work on projects with practical implications.
-At IIT, you will learn how to work as part of a team, develop the capacity to communicate across disciplines, and build an impressive portfolio with which to launch your career.
+At Illinois Tech, you will learn how to work as part of a team, develop the capacity to communicate across disciplines, and build an impressive portfolio with which to launch your career.

 As a student in the Bachelor of Science in Communication program, you can choose from three specializations: Professional and Technical Communication, Journalism of Science, and Journalism of Technology and Business.

-Wisely, IIT does it differently.
+Wisely, Illinois Tech does it differently.
 We are one of the few programs in the country that will train you to be a subject-matter expert, as well as how to write solid copy.
-IIT is in the unique position to accomplish these goals because our journalism students learn from experts in technology, science, and professional communication.
+Illinois Tech is in the unique position to accomplish these goals because our journalism students learn from experts in technology, science, and professional communication.